Queen Is 'Supportive' Of Prince Harry And Meghan's Decision To Be Financially Independent

 Harry and Meghan last week put out a statement saying they were stepping down from their roles as "senior members" of the royal family, and work to become "financially independent."

-Markle has also reportedly signed to do voiceover work for The Walt Disney Company.
+Markle has also reportedly signed to do voiceover work for The Walt Disney Company (NYSE: DIS).

 The Buckingham Palace was reported to be "hurt" and "disappointed" by the royal couple's announcement, and according to the New York Times, the latest statement could be the Queen's attempt at damage control and taking charge of the narrative.